MRS ELSWOOD OVER THE YEARS

 SINCE 1947

-The story of the nation’s #1 gherkin started in 1947, when our first gherkins were brought into the UK from the Netherlands on a bi-plane!”
+The story of the nation’s #1 gherkin started in 1947, when the first Mrs Elswood gherkins were brought into the UK from the Netherlands on a bi-plane!

 FARM TO JAR FOR CRUNCH